Livingbridge

 Livingbridge was known until November 2014 as Isis Equity Partners, but rebranded as it was "no longer prepared to share [its name] with a terrorist organisation".

 Since 1995 it has invested in over 100 UK businesses.

+Livingbridge invests across four sectors: technology, services, healthcare and consumer.

+In January 2000, Livingbridge acquired a 40% stake of UK based clothing company FatFace for £5 million.
+In May 2005, Livingbridge sold its stake in FatFace to Advent International for £110 million.

 In 2016 it raised £660m in its eighth fundraise, its largest to date.
 In April 2016 Livingbridge announced the sale of Frank Recruitment Group to TPG Capital.